These Vegetarian Refried Beans are the perfect way to pack smoky flavor and spice into a simple, crowd-pleasing side dish for your next Mexican meal.

 Instructions

 - Toast the dried chipotle pepper and garlic in a dry skillet over medium heat for 3 minutes.
-Remove from pan and place in a small bowl of water.
-Let soak 15 minutes.
+Remove from the pan and place in a small bowl of water.
+Let soak for 15 minutes.

 - Heat the vegetable oil in a large skillet over medium-high heat.
 Add the beans and stir well.
-Cover and cook 5 minutes to soften.
+Cover and cook for 5 minutes to soften.

 - Uncover the pan and begin to mash the beans using the back of a wooden spoon.
 As the mixture begins to look dry, add ½ cup of the chili-broth mixture at a time to moisten.
 Continue until all beans are mashed.
-Fry an additional 3 to 4 minutes, or until cooked to your liking.
+Fry for an additional 3 to 4 minutes, or until cooked to your liking.

 NOTES